Our Blog

 • Pelle Tessuta: Woven nappa leather on traditional looms.

-Ermenegildo Zegna began reforesting the mountainous region around Trivero back in 1929.
+As early as 1929, Ermenegildo Zegna began reforestation of the mountain region around Trivero.
 Over 500,000 trees were planted.
-In 1993, the 100 km² Oasi Zegna nature and culture reserve was officially opened.
-It continues to serve as a model for sustainability and social responsibility to this day.
+In 1993, the 100 km² natural and cultural area Oasi Zegna was officially opened.
+To this day, it serves as a model for sustainability and social responsibility.

 Other important milestones: